-Nestled on the banks of Timpson Creek, along 76 West, the home of Turning Creek Artisans and the main apiary and honey house, Bob and Jan operate four additional apiaries located in Rabun County.
+Nestled on the banks of Timpson Creek, along 76 West, the home of Turning Creek Artisans and the main apiary and honey house, Bob and Jan operate three additional apiaries located in Rabun County.
 Other locations include:

 - 12 Spies Winery and Farm